-- 1. Algorithms may be done along with the programs. - 2.
-Programs in the Half-yearly and Annual Examination to be based on classes and objects including main. - 3.
-Programs on file handling and recursion will be asked in Section C in the examinations. - 4.
+- Topics covered before the First Mid-terms will be asked in First Mid-term Assessment. - All the topics taught before the Half-yearly examination (excluding NUMBERS) will also be asked in the Second Mid-term Assessment. - 3.
+Algorithms may be done along with the programs. - 4.
+Programs in the Mid-term assessments, Half-yearly and Annual Examination to be based on classes and objects including main. - Programs on file handling and recursion will be asked in Section C in the examinations. - 6.
 Refer to the latest Council Specimen paper on the Council's website (CISCE.org) for knowing the pattern of questions.